Looking for a guide to the best Norfolk Island restaurants, cafes and artisan producers? Try our top 7 picks and you won’t be disappointed!

 There is freshly toasted bruschetta as a canvas for flavourful garden tomatoes topped with goat cheese and Parmesan, marinated goat cheese with herbs, a delicious feijoa chutney and roasted beetroot.

 The Hilli Restaurant & Cafe

 Although by this point we in no way needed dessert we’d been told no matter what you HAVE to have dessert here.
-I’m very pleased I heeded the warning as the Baileys creme brulee along side a malted honeycomb ice-cream was an excellent way to end the evening as was the Chocolate mud cake serve with an espresso anglaise, berry coulis and a homemade Snickers ice-cream.
+I’m very pleased I heeded the warning as the Baileys creme brulee alongside a malted honeycomb ice cream was an excellent way to end the evening as was the Chocolate mud cake served with an espresso anglaise, berry coulis and a homemade Snickers ice cream.

 Dino’s at Bumboras